OBD-II PIDs: Enumerated PIDs

 Some PIDs are to be interpreted specially, and aren't necessarily exactly bitwise encoded, or in any scale.

 The values for these PIDs are enumerated.

 Service 01 PID - Fuel system status

 A request for this PID returns 2 bytes of data.
 The first byte describes fuel system #1.
+The second byte describes fuel system #2 (if it exists) and is encoded identically to the first byte.
+The meaning assigned to the value of each byte is as follows:

 Any other value is an invalid response.

-The second byte describes fuel system #2 (if it exists) and is encoded identically to the first byte.

 Service 01 PID - Commanded secondary air status

 A request for this PID returns a single byte of data which describes the secondary air status.

 Any other value is an invalid response.

 Service 01 PID - OBD standards this vehicle conforms to

 A request for this PID returns a single byte of data which describes which OBD standards this ECU was designed to comply with.
 The different values the data byte can hold are shown below, next to what they mean: